Rupal0912/ScreenTask-AI/README.md

 > AI-powered system that converts unstructured visual input into structured, actionable workflows using multimodal LLM reasoning.

-ScreenTask AI is a Chrome Extension + deployed backend that captures screenshots from any webpage and transforms them into structured tasks with intent, step-by-step execution, priority, and deadlines
+ScreenTask AI is a Chrome Extension + deployed backend that captures screenshots from any webpage and transforms them into structured tasks — with intent, step-by-step execution, priority, and deadlines.

+---

 ## Problem It Solves

 Most information on the web is unstructured — emails, dashboards, portals — requiring users to manually interpret and convert it into tasks.

 ScreenTask AI eliminates this by:

 - Automatically understanding user intent from visual content
 - Converting unstructured data into structured workflows
 - Reducing manual effort and cognitive load

 ---

 ## Why This Matters

 This system shifts AI usage from passive extraction to active workflow generation, making it directly usable for real-world productivity tasks.

+---

 ## What Makes This Different

 Most tools extract text.
 ScreenTask AI performs intent-aware task generation.

 **Before (simple extraction):**

 ```
 Task: "Complete assessment"
 ```

 **After (intent-aware decomposition):**

 ```
 Intent:   Complete MERCER METTL assessment and preparation
-Steps:
-  1. Register on the provided link
+Steps:    1.
+Register on the provided link
           2. Complete profile before the deadline
           3. Attempt the assessment quiz by April 14th
 Priority: HIGH  |  Deadline: April 14, 2026
 ```